 The result of such performance review meetings is often unclear, leaving employees perplexed whether they were praised or lectured for their performance.
-However, if done with the right approach, performance review based on ratings can be an excellent management tool to reinforce the solid performers and egg on the poor ones to perform better.
+However, if done with the right approach, with more frequency, and informality, performance reviews can be an excellent way to reinforce strong behaviors and improve leadership effectiveness.

 Has the rating-based performance appraisal system become outdated and ineffective for employee evaluation and appraisal?
 Let’s have a look.

 Why do we need to Deploy Performance Ratings?